Skip to main content

 Plan Tags

 You will be able to find all valid plan options by checking the plan slugs.
-The slugs are what you would put inside the quotes for plan = "slug", for example, if you wanted a c3.medium.x86 plan, you would update the value to:
+The slugs are what you would put inside the quotes for plan = "slug".
+For example, if you wanted a c3.medium.x86 plan, change the value to:

 plan = "c3.medium.x86"